nickfmc/mawbot/README.md

 Q: Do you offer gift wrapping?
 A: Yes, we offer gift wrapping for $5 per item.
 You can select this option during checkout.
 ```

+### Website Content Crawler

+The Website Content Crawler feature allows the chatbot to automatically use your WordPress website content as training material:

+1. Go to WordPress admin panel > GPT Chatbot > Website Content tab
+2. Enable the Content Crawler
+3. Configure which content types, categories, and tags to include
+4. Optionally exclude specific pages
+5. Choose whether to automatically refresh content on a schedule
+6. Click "Refresh Website Content Now" to start the initial content processing

+This feature will:
+- Automatically convert your pages and posts into training material
+- Format the content with proper context, including source URLs
+- Allow the chatbot to answer questions about your website content
+- Keep the training material up-to-date with your latest content changes

+The Website Content Crawler is particularly useful for:
+- Large websites with lots of content
+- Frequently updated websites
+- Sites with product information, FAQs, or documentation
+- Reducing the manual effort of training your chatbot

+## Token Usage Optimization

+WP GPT Chatbot includes several features to optimize token usage and improve response performance when using the OpenAI API:

+### Response Caching

+The response caching system stores answers to previously asked questions, which:
+- Reduces API costs by avoiding redundant API calls
+- Improves response time for common questions
+- Maintains a consistent user experience

+To configure caching:
+1. Go to WordPress admin panel > GPT Chatbot
+2. Scroll to the "Token Usage & Performance Settings" section
+3. Enable/disable caching as needed
+4. Set the cache expiration time (default: 1 week)
+5. Use the "Clear Response Cache" button after making significant changes to your training data

+### Selective Context Retrieval

+The selective context feature intelligently filters training content to:
+- Only send relevant training material to the API based on the user's question
+- Dramatically reduce token usage for each request
+- Improve response quality by focusing on the most relevant information

+This feature can be enabled/disabled in the "Token Usage & Performance Settings" section.

+### Conversation Memory Limits

+Control how much conversation history is sent with each request:
+- Set the number of previous messages to include (default: 5)
+- Lower values reduce token usage but may impact conversation coherence
+- Higher values provide better conversation context but increase token usage

+### Model Selection

+The plugin supports multiple OpenAI models with different performance and cost characteristics:
+- GPT-4.1 Nano (default): Best balance of performance and cost
+- GPT-3.5 Turbo: Good for basic Q&A with lower cost
+- GPT-4: Highest quality responses but more expensive

+Choose the appropriate model based on your specific needs and budget constraints.

 ## Advanced Customization